wilmixjemin8/WEB2.0/README.md

 9) VSLASH - Behaves line Spring Orm combination with webservicesof WEB framework

-10) WHTML framework - Used with J and HTML
+10) WHTML framework - Used with WEb2.0 and HTML

 11) VJAVA(J@) - Simillar to Jdk1.6 Features.
 J@ has OPLUS Framework.